-IMPORTANT: The steering link rod that connects the steering cable to the engine must be fastened using special washer head bolt ("a" - Part Number 10-856680) and self-locking nylon insert locknuts ("b" & "e" - Part Number 11-826709113).
-These locknuts must never be replaced with common nuts (non-locking) as they will work loose and vibrate off, freeing the link rod to disengage.
+IMPORTANT: The steering link rod that connects the steering cable to the engine must be fastened using a special washer head bolt ("a" - Part Number 10-849838) and self-locking nylon insert locknuts ("c" and "d" - Part Number 11-826709113).
+These locknuts must never be replaced with common nuts (nonlocking) as they will work loose and vibrate off, freeing the link rod to disengage.